brian-cy-chang/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 A medical doctor turned data scientist and informatician, I have 10+ years of experience in clinical medicine across frontline healthcare delivery, observational research, and development of AI models using real-world clinical data for diagnosis and screening.

-As a researcher before and during my PhD, I published 4 peer-reviewed journal articles.
+During my PhD training, I have worked collaboratively with clinicians, biostatisticians, and informaticians across various departments and domains.
+Furthermore, I have applied data science and AI methods across disparate health-related data modalities in my research.

 {{< icon name="download" pack="fas" >}} Download Brian's {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.